xcart/xcart-docs/_pages/kb_en/general_setup/email_notifications.md

 ![settings.png]({{site.baseurl}}/attachments/ref_5QLrLCu7/settings.png)

 Here you can enable/disable and edit notifications.

-Admin notifications are marked with an ON/OFF trigger in the Administrator column.
-Customer notifications are marked with an ON/OFF trigger in the Customer column, respectively.
+Admin notifications are marked with an ON/OFF trigger in the 'Administrator' column.
+Customer notifications are marked with an ON/OFF trigger in the 'Customer' column, respectively.
 Some of the notifications are sent both to the store staff and customers, others only to the store staff or customers.
 Each email notification is titled and has a mention that describes a purpose of the notification.

 ![notification_types.png]({{site.baseurl}}/attachments/ref_5QLrLCu7/notification_types.png)